lperschl-tgm/rpi-simple-audio/README.md

 ### Wiring

 The Wiring is as simple as connecting the speaker's vcc to a raspi's pwm0 or pwm1 (pwm1=GPIO13 or GPIO19, pwm0= GPIO18 or GPIO12) and the Ground to GND
-Exactly the Same as with Mono, but this time you need one on pwm0 and one on pwm1 (I think at least, could be that you can connect both to one pwm channel)
+Exactly the Same as with Mono, but this time you need one on pwm0 and one on pwm1 (I think at least, could be that you can connect both to one pwm channel).
 And just like with mono you can add filters but it is not really needed.

 ![Stereo Wiring](https://user-images.githubusercontent.com/73284582/157531123-badd41e4-79e7-4ce3-b252-cc238dd36d5c.png)